AppleCommander/applecommander.github.io/docs/acx.md

-  rename, ren      Rename file on a disk image. rename-disk      Rename volume of a disk image. rmdir, rd        Remove a directory on disk. unlock           Unlock file(s) on a disk image. write            Write a block or sector.
+  rename, ren      Rename file on a disk image. rename-disk      Rename volume of a disk image. rmdir, rd        Remove a directory on disk. scan             Scan directory and report on disks found and understood. unlock           Unlock file(s) on a disk image. write            Write a block or sector.
 ```